ercoppa/wifs2023-tutorial/01-aflpp-examples/03-example-redqueen/README.md

 # Credits

-The target is taken from https://github.com/mykter/afl-training
+The original target was taken from https://github.com/mykter/afl-training